 In addition to assisting families, the donation also has inspired UI physicians such as Carla Nester, a pediatric nephrologist who says the money will allow her division to craft better treatment approaches for children with rare kidney disease.
 She says, "This surely will affect children both here in Iowa and across the nation."

-That's why the three friends are ready to come up with new ideas for how the Iowa Wave shirt can play a role in the 2018 season.
-Willis says they're brainstorming ways to leverage the power of the Iowa Wave for Iowa's kids.
+That’s why the three friends have come up with a new gold Iowa Wave shirt for fans to wear at the “Be Bold and Wear Gold” home opener in the 2018 season.
+Willis says they want to continue to leverage the power of the Iowa Wave for Iowa's kids.
 "When we stood in the hospital press box for the first time and looked down on that huge, empty stadium, I imagined what it must be like as a parent to see it filled with fans waving at your child," she says.
 "It would be breathtaking, emotional, and joyful, all at the same time."